-Qingming became a public holiday in mainland China in 2008.
-As the name implies, on this day, Chinese people usually visit their ancestors' graves, burn offerings to honor the dead or have an outing to enjoy the beauty of spring.
+Qingming became a public holiday on the Chinese mainland in 2008.
+As the name implies, on this day, Chinese people usually visit their ancestors' graves, burn offerings to honor the dead, or have an outing to enjoy the beauty of spring.

 Origins of Qingming

 Qingming originates from ‘Hanshi Jie’ (Cold Food Festival) as a memorial to Jie Zitui, a loyal retainer of Duke Wen of Jin during the Spring and Autumn period (from approximately 771 to 476 BCE).
 Jie followed and supported Duke Wen throughout his years of exile.
 Once, when they could not find anything to eat, Jie was said to have cut his own flesh to boil a meat soup to feed the starving Duke Wen.

 When Duke Wen came into power, Jie chose to retire and become a recluse in the woods.
 Duke Wen needed to pick Jie’s brain, so he decided to seek him out.
 But how could he find a man hiding in the depths of the woods?
 One of his retainers suggested he set a fire to force Jie out — terrible advice which Duke Wen took.
 Tragically, Jie and his mother died in the fire.

 After the fire, Duke Wen found a poem written in Jie’s blood in the hollow part of a willow tree, close to where Jie died with his mother.
 The poem read, “I cut my flesh to show my loyalty, and want you to become a qingming (wise and sagacious in Chinese) emperor.”
 Duke Wen was overcome with remorse after reading it and ordered three days without fire to memorialize him.
 The day Jie died was called ‘Hanshi.’